usgin/usgin-cache/cache/readme.md

 Will perform a CSW GetRecords request with the specified pagination parameters. `cswBaseUrl` is required, while `start` and `limit` are optional, defaulting to 0 and 10, respectively.

-Obeying the cache refresh rule that you set when creating the `cache` object, the function will either make an OGC request, or grab a document from the cache. `callback` is fired with `(err, document)` when complete.
+Obeying the cache refresh rule that you set when creating the `cache` object, the function will either make an OGC request, or grab a document from the cache.
+If provided, `callback` is fired with `(err, document)` when complete.

 ### cache.getRecordById(cswBaseUrl, id, [callback])